-We are subject to data privacy and protection laws, regulations, policies and contractual obligations that apply to the collection, transmission, storage, processing and use of personal information or personal data, which among other things, impose certain requirements relating to the privacy and security of personal information.
+We are subject to various data privacy and protection laws, regulations, policies and contractual obligations that apply to the collection, transmission, storage, processing and use of personal information or personal data, which among other things, impose certain requirements relating to the privacy and security of personal information.
 The variety of laws and regulations governing data privacy and protection, and the use of the internet as a commercial medium are rapidly evolving, extensive and complex, and may include provisions and obligations that are inconsistent with one another or uncertain in their scope or application.

 The data protection landscape is rapidly evolving in the United States.
-For example, California passed a comprehensive data privacy law, the California Consumer Privacy Act of 2018 (the "CCPA"), and a number of other states, including Virginia, Colorado, Utah and Connecticut have also passed similar laws, and additional states may do so in the near future.
+As our operations and business grow, we may become subject to or affected by new or additional data protections laws and regulations and face increased scrutiny or attention from regulatory authorities.
+For example, California passed a comprehensive data privacy law, the California Consumer Privacy Act of 2018 (the "CCPA"), and a number of other states, including New Jersey, Virginia, Colorado, Utah and Connecticut have also passed similar laws, and additional states may do so in the near future.
 Additionally, the California Privacy Rights Act (the "CPRA") imposes additional data protection obligations on covered businesses, including additional consumer rights procedures and obligations, limitations on data uses, new audit requirements for higher risk data, and constraints on certain uses of sensitive data.
 The majority of the CPRA provisions went into effect on January 1, 2023, and additional compliance investment and potential business process changes may be required.
 Further, there are several legislative proposals in the United States, at both the federal and state level, that could impose new privacy and security obligations.